 Red is a ski resort like no other in Canada.
 The resort's two mountains, Red and Granite, provide some of the best off-piste skiing in the country and the lack of commercial development means that it attracts people who are most interested in the snow.
 You take a lift to the top of either mountain and just ski down - almost anywhere you like.

 Red Mountain, as the ski resort used to be called, has produced more Canadian ski team members than anywhere else and remains a genuine local's ski area.
 Not necessarily a good choice for families but for those wanting a unique and challenging ski holiday experience, this is the place.
 Accommodation is either in a collection of B&Bs on the mountain or in the nearby old gold-mining town of Rossland.

-Up to now the skiing has been spread over the gnarly peaks of Red and Granite, both offering some truly incredible groomers and arguably the best steep tree skiing in the world.
-However, on June 20th 2013, Red Mountain was granted permission for one of the single largest and certainly the most exciting terrain expansions in North America.
-Adding a further 997 acres on Grey Mountain, this will take the total lift serviced area to 2,787 acres.
-The new terrain will be alive and kicking for winter 2013/14 allowing skiers and snowboarders to enjoy this epic, former cat skiing terrain.
+Up to 2013 the skiing had been spread over the gnarly peaks of Red and Granite, both offering some truly incredible groomers and arguably the best steep tree skiing in the world.
+However, on 20 June 2013, Red Mountain was granted permission for one of the single largest and certainly the most exciting terrain expansions in North America.
+Adding a further 997 acres on Grey Mountain, this has taken the total lift serviced area to 2,787 acres.
+The new terrain allows skiers and snowboarders to enjoy this epic, former cat skiing terrain.

 - If you are skiing at Red, you should definitely try and make it to Whitewater for a day.
 The resort, near the town of Nelson, offers even more awesome off-piste terrain.